helgarykov/Modelling-and-Analysis-of-Data22/README.md

 **Content**

 The purpose of the course is to provide a basic and broad introduction to the representation, analysis, and processing of sampled data.
-The course will introduce the student to statistical analysis, mathematical modelling, machine learning and visualisation for experimental data.
+The course will introduce the student to statistical analysis, mathematical modelling, machine learning and visualisation for experimental data (with Python).
 Examples will be taken from real-world problems, such as analysis of internet traffic, language technology, digital sound and image processing, etc.

 **Learning outcome**